omnilaboratory/obd/docs/Architecture.md

 3. Some statistic works, reporting channel/nodes status, and network status.

-4. Monitor transactions and execute punishment for cheating.
+4. Monitor transactions and execute punishment for cheating as a watch tower.

 5. Queue messages for offline nodes.
 In the case of an obd node going offline, the tracker it is connected maintains a queue to collect incoming messages. (to do)